IBM/protect-webapp-using-runtime-container-security/README.md

 This code pattern uses the IBM Kubernetes Cluster to deploy the sample application and NeuVector using the [NeuVector service on IBM Cloud](https://cloud.ibm.com/catalog/services/neuvector-container-security-platform).
 Please make a note of the `public IP` of your IKS cluster using the command `kubectl get nodes -o wide`.
 This will be needed to access the application deployed on the cluster.

+>Note: Make a note that NeuVector works exact the same as explained in below steps on both platforms, Kubernetes and OpenShift.

 ### 2. Deploy Sample Application